learn-co-curriculum/wsl-setup/README.md

         "editor.fontSize": 11,
         "editor.fontFamily": "Hack, Consolas, 'Courier New', monospace",
          ```
-    - Noe that for the Hack font to be usable, you have to downlload it.
+    - Note that for the Hack font to be usable, you have to downlload it.
 You can check it out [here](https://sourcefoundry.org/hack/).